 What’s your pick?

-No, we are not limited to just four code editors in Linux.
-The list was about modern editors for programmers.
+Here, we’ve limited our choices with open-source options that are potentially modern text editors for coding.
 Of course, you have plenty of other options such as Notepad++ alternative Notepadqq or SciTE and many more.
-So, among these four, which one is your favorite code editor for Linux?